syncfusion-content/blazor-docs/blazor/chart/data-labels.md

 ![Position](images/data-label/position-razor.png)

->Note: The position `Outer` is applicable for column and bar type series.
+> The position `Outer` is applicable for column and bar type series.

 ## Data label template